 The Center for Learning and Teaching (CLT) is pleased to launch AUC’s new faculty learning community, the Teaching Advancement Program (TAP).
 We hope the flexibility and diversity of the offerings will encourage our faculty, both new and experienced, to join in conversations and share experiences with colleagues and peers.

 Faculty are the key change agents in student learning and an engaged teacher can be an important path to students' success.
 With its new initiatives in AUC’s Centennial, CLT aims to become the AUC hub for faculty to innovate and learn in a community of faculty developers and peers.

 Faculty can now choose from daylong certificates and workshops or engage in a more immersive experience over a semester or the academic year.

 The face of faculty development is changing and CLT is responding to this global trend while building our faculty development program to meet the diverse needs of our AUC faculty body.

-TAP into one or more of these pathways:
+TAP into one or more of the below pathways:

 Your choice of one or more certificates:

 This is a daylong workshop open to all faculty, and required for all new adjunct faculty.
 This certificate includes:

 - Exploration of teaching philosophies, liberal arts education and teaching goals (TGI)